pjastam/shiny-wordcloud/README.md

 ## Usage

-This Shiny app runs at port 80.
+This Shiny app runs on port 80.
 To run this Shiny app on your computer:

 ```sh
 docker run --rm -p 80:80 pjastam/shiny-wordcloud